DentonW/XKCD-Colors/README.md

 with the color name as an input, and they return different representations of the color data.
 These functions return their values wrapped in a std::optional, since a color requested may not exist.
-The easier alternative would have been to return a default value, but then there is no way to tell whether that color actually existed in the table.
+The easier alternative would have been to return a default value in that case, but then there is no way to tell whether that color actually existed in the table or not.

 ```c++
 #include "XkcdColors.h"